balt-em/silver-aye-aye/README.md

 <br/>

+## 🔎 Github Workflow

+- When you want to make some new changes to the repository
+  - Create a new branch that's named somewhat resonably (related to the change you trying to make)
+  - Make changes test them etc.
+  - Commit and push to the branch
+  - Make a pull request
+  - Get a review
+  - Merge to master when one other person approves it

 ## 🔎 About <a name = "about"></a>

 [Google Apps Script](https://developers.google.com/apps-script/overview) is Google's Javascript-based development platform for building applications and add-ons for Google Sheets, Docs, Forms and other Google Apps.